department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 Regression testing is not a separate class or suite of tests, but rather a general guideline; when we fix a bug, we should not only fix the causes of the bug but also add or extend tests to guard against their reappearance.
 Bugs can be embarrassing, and a recurring bug is very embarrassing.
 We can't really automate a check for adding regression tests for bug fixes, but we can agree to expect them as a matter of policy.

+The general pattern for this is to add a new test which fails due to the defect, then fix the defect, thereby allowing the test to pass.

 ### Product Integrity

 - **End-to-End Testing**: Make writing end-to-end tests straightforward, efficient, and effective.
 We should never fear that merging a PR will have an adverse effect on our users.